-Eating disorders have many reported causes: chemical imbalance, stress, anxiety, inability to express emotions productively, a desire for control, perfectionistic or obsessive compulsive personality traits, media, and unhealthy relationships.
+Eating disorders have many reported causes: chemical imbalance, genetic factors, stress, anxiety, inability to express emotions productively, a desire for control, perfectionistic or obsessive compulsive personality traits, media, and unhealthy relationships.
 Often, people with eating disorders struggle with depression and have a negative (or at least extremely low) view of self.
 This self-hatred, demand for personal perfection, or sense that one can and must control his own environment can be destructive to the health and well-being of one’s body and spirit.
 It also can have profound effects on the sufferer’s family.

 The battle against eating disorders is more than just physical; it is mental and spiritual.
 Medical doctors, Christian counselors, and pastors should all be made part of the healing process.
 Letting the Word of God transform our thinking is key.
 The world seeks to conform us to a certain way of thinking and a certain standard of beauty; we must be reconditioned by the Word of God and allow our minds to be transformed (see Romans 12:1–2).
 The Bible assures us of God’s great love for us.
 We are His creation, His handiwork, made in His image (Genesis 1:27–28; Psalm 139; Ephesians 2:1–10).
 He loves us and accepts us in Christ regardless of our weight or how we look or what foods we eat.
 We can trust that God is in control, and we can rest in His capable hands.
 We do not need to take our anxieties out on our bodies through our eating, but can turn them over to God, knowing He loves us (1 Peter 5:7).
 We can use food to nourish our bodies, wanting to care for them as a way to honor God.
 We can also enjoy the pleasures of food in freedom and with gratitude to God for His good gifts.
 Whatever prompts our disordered thinking and behaviors, we can take that to God, seeking His truth and trusting that God can heal any pain and overcome any hurt.